Nannigalaxy/android-arduino-usbserial-interface/README.md

 # arduino-usb-serial-interface
 USB Serial interface between arduino to android and python

+*Device Support: Only tested on android 5, 6, 7 and 8.*

 ### Hardware Device
 <img src="device_01.jpg" width="500">
 *Note: No external power supply is needed for arduino.
 Phone will power the arduino via usb.<br>